 The Chino Basin Watermaster has a total Appropriative Pool replenishment obligation of 1,189.608 acrefeet.
 Due to the fact that MWD does not expect to have water available at the replenishment rate this fiscal year, Watermaster wishes to use the option to purchase water from Appropriators to fulfill the replenishment obligation.
-Watermaster is taking advantage of the City of Upland's offer to sell 169.944 acre-feet of water to Watermaster.
-The transfer will be made first from the City of Upland's under-production in Fiscal Year 2011-12, then any additional from storage.
+Watermaster is taking advantage of the City of Ontario's offer to sell 169.944 acre-feet of water to Watermaster.
+The transfer will be made from the City of Ontario's Excess Carryover Account.